full-void/house-price-predictor/README.md

 In this project, I have made a model to predict house prices based on the data given.

-The model is a linear regression model which was further improved by Tikhonov regularization-or commonly known as Ridge Regression.
+The model chosen is a linear regression model which was further improved by Tikhonov regularization-or commonly known as Ridge Regression.

 It was also evaluated with k-fold cross-validation.